Honeycrisp: International growth

 As a result of the Honeycrisp apple's growing popularity, the provincial government of Nova Scotia, Canada, spent over C$1.5 million funding a five-year Honeycrisp Orchard Renewal Program from 2005 to 2010 to subsidize apple producers to replace older trees (mainly McIntosh) with newer varieties of apples that could offer a higher return on investment, namely, the Honeycrisp, Gala, and Ambrosia.
 By the late 2010s, these have become the three most popular varieties in Canada, taking away the market share of the Red Delicious.
 The Honeycrisp in particular has been credited with reviving the apple farms of this province, bringing in multiple times more money per bin than older varieties, such as the McIntosh or Cortland apples.
 Some Nova Scotia farmers even managed to export Honeycrisp apples to the United States.
 In all, Canada's top Honeycrisp producers are the provinces of Ontario, Nova Scotia, British Columbia, and Quebec.
+In terms of volumes harvested, the Honeycrisp is the top apple of Nova Scotia.
+In Quebec, farmers have been modernizing their orchards during the 2020s in order to increase production and sales of the Honeycrisp in their province.

 Apple growers in New Zealand's South Island have begun growing Honeycrisp to supply consumers during the US off-season.
 The first batch of New Zealand-grown Honeycrisp cultivars being introduced to the North American market have been branded using the "HoneyCrunch" registered trademark.

 The Honeycrisp continues to be one of the top apple varieties in the United States during the first half of the 2020s.

 In the early 2000s, American farmers started replacing the Red Delicious in their orchards with newer cultivars, including the Honeycrisp, which soon became one of the most popular apple varieties in the United States.
 Its price per pound is at least twice that of other popular varieties in the United States, including the Gala, Red Delicious, Fuji, and Granny Smith.
 The Honeycrisp overtook the Golden Delicious as the fifth most grown variety in 2018.
 In fact, between the early 2010s and the mid-2020s, production of the Honeycrisp grew by a factor of five.
 Data from the US Apple Association shows that its popularity continues to rise during the mid-2020s.
 In 2025, the Honeycrisp accounted for 12% of the American apple market, behind only the Gala (16%) and Red Delicious (13%).
-Many consumers know the Honeycrisp by name, and at pick-your-own orchards, it and its progeny, such as the EverCrisp, Rosalee, and Ludacrisp, draw a lot of customers.
+Many consumers know the Honeycrisp by name, and at pick-your-own orchards, it and its progeny, such as the EverCrisp, Rosalee, and Ludacrisp, draw many customers.
 The Honeycrisp also has a loyal fan base base online; social media posts about the Honeycrisp can quickly attract plenty of attention.
-Most American Honeycrisp apples are harvested in Washington State, Michigan, and New York.
-In Washington State, which produces more than half of all American apples, the Honeycrisp was second only to the Gala in terms of the number of 42-pound bushels harvested in the 2025-26 season.
+Most American Honeycrisp apples are harvested in Washington state, Michigan, and New York.
+In Washington state, which produces more than half of all American apples, the Honeycrisp was second only to the Gala in terms of the number of 42 lb bushels harvested in the 2025–26 season.